-Current flight plan.
-(CPL) The flight plan, including changes, if any, brought about by subsequent clearances.
+Current flight plan (CPL).
+The flight plan that reflects changes to the filed flight plan, if any, by subsequent ATC clearances.

 Current slot.
 The slot in which a received transmission begins.

 Cyclic redundancy-check (CRC).
 A mathematical algorithm applied to the digital expression of data that provides a level of assurance against loss or alteration of data.